sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL-step-by-step - oracle-to-postgresql.md

 12. Select **Finish** on the final dialog to compete the installation.

 ### Task 2: Install Oracle Data Access components

+In this task, you will download and configure Oracle Data Access components so that you can connect and access to the Northwind database.

 1. On your Lab VM, navigate to <http://www.oracle.com/technetwork/database/windows/downloads/index-090165.html>.